-'''

 % gmake -j2 >&! make.out

-'''

 The argument -j2 is given to allow a parallel build using 2 processes.
 The optimal number of processes to use depends on the compute resource available.
-There is a lot of available parallelism in the build procedure, so using 16 or even 32 processes may speed things up considerably.
+There is alot of available parallelism in the build procedure, so using 16 or even 32 processes may speed things up considerably.
 Note however that the build happens in shared (not distributed) memory.
-So specifying more processes than there are processors in a shared memory node is generally not helpful (although the presence of hyperthreading or SMT on a node may provide an advantage to specifying twice the number of processors).
+So specifying more processes than there are processors in a shared memory node is generally not helpful (although the presence of hyperthreading or SMT on a node may allow specifying twice the number of cores).